maliubiao/treehouse/README.en.md

-# terminal LLM
+# Treehouse

 [Chinese users please view README.md](README.md)

-A terminal assistant tool based on OpenAI-compatible API, providing convenient command-line interaction and context-aware functionality.
+A code assistant tool based on OpenAI-compatible API, providing convenient command-line interaction and context-aware functionality.
 Designed to be a command-line version of Cursor and Windsurf, recommended to use with Deepseek R1.

 ## Usage Scenarios